 Link failure detection, isolation, and reconfiguration is traditionally performed by an STA based on information received within Rapid Spanning Tree Protocol (RSTP) messages published by network devices on the shared Ethernet network.
 When the STA reconfigures the Ethernet network failure faster than 15 ms, all or most of the redundant GOOSE packets are delivered for the satisfaction of protection signal applications.
-Network devices among IEDs (referred to as switches or middleboxes) with slower STAs cannot be relied on for mission-critical signaling.
-Some middlebox manufacturers offer proprietary solutions, but in systems including devices from multiple manufacturers, proprietary solutions are not useful because they are neither standardized nor interoperable.
-As a result, when middleboxes rely on slowly resolved STAs, manufacturers recommend purchasing and building two duplicate STA/RSTP Ethernet networks in the hopes that while one network fails to deliver packets, the duplicate network will not fail simultaneously.
-Simultaneous failure is statistically unlikely, but still possible, so it is important to use network topologies that are more resilient than a simple ring network architecture [2].
+Middleboxes with slower STAs cannot be relied mission-critical signaling.
+Some middlebox manufacturers offer proprietary solutions, but in systems that include devices from multiple manufacturers, proprietary solutions are not useful because they are neither standardized nor interoperable.
+As a result, when middleboxes rely on slowly resolved STAs, manufacturers recommend purchasing and building two duplicate STA/RSTP Ethernet networks in the hopes that when one network fails to deliver packets, the duplicate network will not fail simultaneously.
+Simultaneous failure is statistically unlikely but still possible, so it is important to use network topologies that are more resilient than a simple ring network architecture [2].